RobinPetit/nautypp/README.md

 ## Install

 Be sure you have downloaded and compiled `nauty` at first (see the README in the downloaded zip for more informations).
+**Remark:** when executing `./configure`, be sure to provide the parameter `--enable-tls` to enable *thread local storage* and to make sure that nauty behaves as expected in a multithreaded context!

 Your environment variable `CPATH` must also contain a path to a directory containing a subdirectory `nauty` containing all the headers of the `nauty` source code.